 Every year, floods cause more damage than any other natural hazard in Australia.
 Victoria’s metropolitan, regional and rural areas are all prone to flooding.
 People living in low-lying areas, close to creeks or rivers, or near major stormwater are at risk of being affected by floods.

 If your home has been flooded, take the following safety precautions:

 - Do not attempt to re-enter the house or undertake repairs until floodwaters have receded to a safe level and authorities permit access to the area.
 The relevant authorities will need to assess the building’s structural integrity, electricity (even if power has been turned off by the authorities, solar power systems may still be active in individual homes), gas safety, water and sewerage services.

 - Do not enter the house if flood waters have reached the ceiling level of your house or the ceiling has become damp due to absorption of water from plaster walls.
 There is a risk the ceiling may collapse.

-- Some building materials in older properties may contain asbestos - if unsure, expert advice should be obtained before cleaning up building materials.
+- Some building materials in older properties may contain asbestos – if unsure, expert advice should be obtained before cleaning up building materials.

-- For insurance purposes, it is suggested to take photographs before and during the cleanup process.
+For insurance purposes, it is a good idea to take photographs before and during the clean-up process.

 Further resources with helpful information for people affected by flooding include: